johnielb/Masters/1_proposal/Revisiting the Algorithm Charter.md

 Examples of algorithms, what’s not an algorithm Generative AI - pending question
 Interim Generative AI guidelines for NZ Government but only for services - not for GAI dev itself.
 ### 2.2.
-History of the Charter
+Algorithm Charter of Aotearoa New Zealand
-- Development, who did Stats interview
+- History and development, who did Stats interview
 - Find suggestions from submissions made
 - Year 1 review
 	- Interviews from agencies with high-risk algorithms
 	- Interviews with civil society: academics, peak bodies, MDS/Tiriti experts
 	- Questionnaires to analytics Tier 2s, non-signatory agencies.
 	- Agencies were excluded on the basis of minimal use of algorithms.
 	- Out of scope: amendments, private sector, **outcomes**.

 ### 2.3.
 Related Policies and Frameworks
 #### Algorithm Impact Assessment
 Independently drafted for assessing algorithm risk at the pre-deployment phase, including whether it is high risk enough to fall under the Charter.
-#### MSD Frameworks
+#### Internal Agency Frameworks
-PHRAE - impact side evaluation
-MDL - framework for model development and maintenance
+PHRAE - MSD impact-side evaluation prior to deployment MDL - MSD framework for model development and maintenance DPUP - SWA
 #### Ngā Tikanga Paihere
 Stats framework for applying tikanga Māori to data use
-#### Te Mana Raraunga
-MDS network
 #### Māori Algorithmic Sovereignty
+As per Brown et al re *MAS: idea, principles use*, how they were transformed from MDS principles already circulated to agencies.
 ### 2.4.
 Related International Efforts
 Canadian directives on responsible AI
 Apply EU AI Act ideas in a non-commercial context